Evelyn Dunbar: World War Two

 For the later years of the war Dunbar worked mainly from her studio in Rochester.
 Ministry of Defence authorisation to enter RAF South Cerney enabled the completion of Dunbar's only formal portrait in her WAAC work: Portrait of an Airwoman,(1944), now in the RAF Museum, Hendon.
 The subject, in Women's Auxiliary Air Force uniform, with a Good Conduct chevron on her left cuff, is unknown.
 Also in the RAF Museum, Hendon, is Section Officer Austen, Women's Auxiliary Air Force Meteorologist (1944), portrayed working at RAF Gravesend.
 By December of that year work was well advanced on A 1944 Pastoral: Land Girls Pruning at East Malling, an imaginatively composed study of apple tree pruning and pruning equipment at the East Malling Research Station, near Maidstone.

 Strood, the trans-Medway suburb of Rochester, was the setting for The Queue at the Fish-Shop.
 Dunbar herself looks out of the painting, which was started in the spring of 1942 but not completed until 1944.
 The RAF officer cycling into the painting from the left is her husband Roger Folley, while her sister Jessie is the figure crossing the road.
 The ancient building housing the fish shop existed until the 1960s, when it was demolished to make room for a road widening scheme at a point called Angel Corner.

 Dunbar's final WAAC painting, A Land Girl and the Bail Bull, was also completed, with much difficulty, in September 1945.
 The model for the Land Girl was her sister Jessie, who, although she modelled several times for Dunbar, is never seen full-face because of an eye disfigurement.
 Dunbar had sketched the dawn sky, for eventual inclusion in a painting, many years before in Kent.
 The 'bail' is a mobile milking shed, seen in the middle distance against the background of the Hampshire Downs.

 During the war Dunbar continued painting and exhibiting privately.
-In the summer of 1942 she exhibited Kentish Landscape and Mrs Dunbar and the Snog at the Suffolk Street Galleries in London.
+In the summer of 1942, she exhibited Kentish Landscape and Mrs Dunbar and the Snog at the Suffolk Street Galleries in London.
 The whereabouts of these paintings is currently unknown.
-More significantly, in 1943 she exhibited Joseph's Dreams, a imaginative diptych illustrating the Genesis story of Joseph dreaming that eleven stooks of corn and eleven stars, representing his eleven brothers, paid homage to him.
+More significantly, in 1943 she exhibited Joseph's Dreams, an imaginative diptych illustrating the Genesis story of Joseph dreaming that eleven stooks of corn and eleven stars, representing his eleven brothers, paid homage to him.
 The corn stooks are strongly reminiscent of the stooks in Dunbar's earlier painting, Men Stooking and Girls Learning to Stook.
 In both scenes Joseph is wearing his coat of many colours, and the dream-background is of fertile fields and well-cared-for plantations: Dunbar's convictions of the synergy between man and Nature are expressed once again.